 - Boulder Creek in Boulder, Colorado

-If you’ve said 'Yes!' and you’re looking for something extra special, this Colorado wedding venue is worth the free tour for sure.
+If you've said 'Yes!' and you're looking for something extra special, this Colorado wedding venue is definitely worth the free tour.
 It is a luxurious mountain retreat that offers a mystical fast-running creek and towering pine trees that make for a rustic yet elegant atmosphere.
-It’s worth noting the venue is only minutes from Downtown Boulder.
+It's worth noting the venue is only minutes from Downtown Boulder.

 - Brittany Hill in Thornton, Colorado

-Here, the Denver skyline meets a metro feel with a view of the Rocky Mountains all from a castle-like hilltop setting.
+Here, the Denver skyline gives a metro feel while also providing a stunning view of the Rocky Mountains all from a castle-like hilltop setting.
 This venue will make you feel like royalty while not demanding you spend a fortune.

 It can be so easy to get ahead of yourselves and move straight to planning the honeymoon and ordering the cake!
-So, it's helpful to get these simple pre-wedding necessities out of the way early, in order to move on to the fun stuff!
-It's always smart to check with the wedding laws and requirements for each state when planning a destination wedding.
-In order to obtain a Colorado marriage license a couple must follow these requirements:
+So, it's helpful to get these simple pre-wedding necessities out of the way early in order to move on to the fun stuff!
+It's always smart to check each state's wedding laws and requirements when planning a destination wedding.
+In order to obtain a Colorado marriage license, a couple must follow these requirements:

 - Both of you should try to appear in person to apply and sign the marriage application.